How to use our vocabulary lesson plans for your private ESL lessons and tutorials!

 Our Vocabulary Lesson Plans methodology

 So far we have released an initial set of 12 plans covering major vocabulary groups such as the Body, Clothing, Transport and Cities.
 We’ve tried to make our lesson plans as flexible as possible for teachers to take their own paths with their own students.
-The following is an example using our Body-1 lesson (you can access all our vocabulary lesson plans in our Vocabulary section under our Teacher Tab).
+The following is an example using our Body-1 lesson (you can access all our vocabulary lesson plans here).

 Body-1 Vocabulary Lesson Plan example